Mentorship

 Career Goals Discussion

-Mentee shares growth goals for next 3–6 months
+Mentee shares growth goals for the next 3 to 6 months

 Mentee reflects on areas of confidence vs. areas of stretch